 - Current resume

-- Please send your completed essays as email attachments (.doc, .docx, .pdf, or .rtf) to: email@example.com, with the following in the email subject line: first and last name and MBA Program.
-Please use the following format guidelines for both essays: 12-point font, double-spaced, 1″ margins, top right header: first and last name, “MBA”, and essay number.
+Please answer two of the three questions below in 300 words or less.
+Use the following format guidelines for both essays: 12-point font, double-spaced, 1″ margins, top right header: first and last name, “MBA”, and essay number.

 - Admission application (including application fee or fee waiver)